Whyte & Sons

 Sales Catalogue

-As an indispensable service to art-buyers, all major sales of Irish painting and Irish sculpture are supported by Whyte's critically acclaimed catalogues, which rival those of the London and New York auction houses in quality of information and production.
+As an indispensable service to art-collectors, all major sales of Irish painting and Irish sculpture are supported by Whyte's critically acclaimed catalogues, which rival those of the London and New York auction houses in quality of information and production.

 Executive Expertise